Same-sex marriage in Argentina: Public opinion

-According to a Pew Research Center survey conducted between November 15, 2013 and January 8, 2014, 52% of Argentines supported same-sex marriage, while 40% were opposed.
+According to a Pew Research Center survey conducted between November 15, 2013, and January 8, 2014, 52% of Argentines supported same-sex marriage, while 40% were opposed.
 A 2015 Ipsos poll found that 59% of Argentines were in favour of same-sex marriage.
 A further 16% supported civil unions or other forms of legal recognition.

 A September–October 2016 survey by the Varkey Foundation found that 73% of 18–21-year-olds supported same-sex marriage in Argentina.

 The 2017 AmericasBarometer showed that 65% of Argentines supported same-sex marriage.
 This level of support was the second highest among the 11 South American countries polled, behind neighboring Uruguay at 75%.
 A May 2021 Ipsos poll showed that 73% of Argentines supported same-sex marriage, 9% supported civil unions but not marriage, while 10% were opposed to all legal recognition for same-sex couples, and 8% were undecided.
 In addition, 20% of Argentines had already attended the wedding of a same-sex couple.

+A 2023 Ipsos poll showed that 70% of Argentines supported same-sex marriage, while 8% supported civil unions or other types of partnerships but not marriage, 14% were undecided and 8% were opposed to all recognition for same-sex couples.
+A Pew Research Center poll conducted between February and May 2023 showed that 67% of Argentines supported same-sex marriage, 26% were opposed and 7% did not know or had refused to answer.
+When divided by age, support was highest among 18–34-year-olds at 75% and lowest among those aged 35 and above at 62%.
+Women (73%) were also more likely to support same-sex marriage than men (60%).
+The 2023 Latinobarómetro showed that support had increased to 73%, while 24% were opposed and 3% were undecided or had refused to answer.